MINNESOTA "NORTH STAR FLAG"

 - The North Star recalls our state motto, L'ťtoile du Nord – which comes from the early pioneers.

-- Waves represent the state name, "mnisota" – a Native American name which means "sky-tinted water," or "cloudy water."
-(Natives demonstrated it to early settlers by dropping a little milk into water.)
+- Waves represent our name, Minnesota – which comes from the Dakota-Sioux phrase for "sky-tinted water," or "cloudy water."
+(Natives demonstrated it to settlers by dropping a little milk into water.)

 - Blue recalls our "sky-tinted" lakes and rivers.
 White recalls our winters.
 Green represents our farmland and forests.
 Gold recalls our state's natural wealth.